Skip to content

 That was Then, and This is Now

-That is: if you’re willing to invest in your language learning and pay the monthly fee both services charge.
-(You can find the costs of both lower down the page.)
+That is… if you’re willing to actually invest in your language learning and cough up the monthly subscription fee.

 What Languages Can You Learn With Fluentu and Yabla?